brain-bican/taxonomy-development-tools/docs/Build.md

 ## Update Taxonomy Development Tools to the latest version

-You can update TDT Docker image to the latest version through:
+If you already have a version of TDT Docker image and want to update to the latest version, you can follow these steps:

 Stop running TDT containers:
 ```